Signed in as:

 filler@godaddy.com

-Join the industry's efforts and tell your Representative to support H.R.
-3327.
-To participate in this Call to Action click here and follow the simple steps on MHI's website.
-MHI created a template letter you can send your Representative by simply inserting your home address and clicking submit.
+Connect with your Representative by following the simple steps on MHI's website.
+MHI wrote a letter that you can send by simply inserting your home address and clicking submit.

 NOTICE: